Skip to content

 And because they’re narcissistic, they believe you’re distraught without their friendship.
 So you’d better buck up your ideas!

-Narcissists love attention.
+Narcissism on social media goes hand in hand.
+That’s because narcissists love attention.
 And they love portraying themselves as pillars of the community.
-Both are easy on social media.
+Which are both easy on social media.

 Narcissists are all about feeding themselves narcissistic supply.
 Gaining attention, praise, and proving they’re the best.
 Social media is a perfect tool for this.

 If a narcissist is not on social media, then two possible reasons spring to mind.
-They either feel they’re “above” going on social media.
-Or they have too many secrets they want keeping to themselves.
+They either feel they’re “above” social media.
+Or they have too many secrets they need to keep to themselves.
 Either from their past, or their present.

 Social media presents many golden opportunities for narcissists.
 So if they don’t participate, you’ve got to wonder why!